 A Simple Recipe for Oil-Free Roasted Root Vegetables

-- 1 teaspoon dried rosemary (or fresh, finely chopped)
+- 1 tsp dried rosemary or fresh, finely chopped

-- 1 teaspoon dried thyme (or fresh, finely chopped)
+- 1 tsp dried thyme or fresh, finely chopped

-- 1-2 tablespoons of vegetable broth (for moisture)
+- 1-2 tbsp low-sodium vegetable broth for moisture

 - Season: In a large mixing bowl, combine the chopped root vegetables, dried rosemary, dried thyme, salt, and pepper.
 Drizzle the vegetable broth over the mixture and toss gently to coat the vegetables evenly.

-- Roast: Place the baking sheet in the preheated oven and roast for 30-45 minutes.
-Halfway through the roasting time, give the vegetables a stir or turn to ensure they cook evenly.
-The vegetables are done when they’re fork-tender and have a light golden-brown hue.
+- Roast: Place the baking sheet in the oven and roast for 30-45 minutes.
+Halfway through the roasting time, stir or turn the vegetables to ensure they cook evenly.
+The vegetables are done when they're fork-tender and have a light golden-brown hue.

-- Serve and Enjoy: Remove from the oven and let them cool for a few minutes.
-Transfer to a serving dish and enjoy your hearty and healthy oil-free roasted root vegetables!
+- Serve and Enjoy: Remove the roasted root vegetables from the oven and let them cool for a few minutes.
+Transfer them to a serving dish, and enjoy your hearty, healthy, oil-free roasted root vegetables!

-By following these tips and tricks, you can achieve deliciously roasted vegetables without the need for any oil.
-Whether you’re looking to reduce your oil intake or just want to try a new cooking technique, roasting vegetables without oil is a great option that is both healthy and flavorful.
+By following these tips and tricks, you can achieve deliciously roasted vegetables without needing any oil.
+Whether you want to reduce your oil intake or just want to try a new cooking technique, roasting vegetables without oil is a great, healthy, and flavorful option.

 Want more of Plant-Based Cooking?